mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 ### Color clustering
 Ok, color coding can't do better than 12 bits per pixel on average because that's the average entropy.
 But what if we modify the image so as to bring the entropy down?
 Now we are in the lossless compression domain.

 Images often have gradual changes so they end up using a lot of very similar colors.
 In our color coding scheme, each one of these colors is a different symbol with a very low frequency.
 We could group colors together and use a single much more likely symbol.
-This method will reduce the entropy but now we won't be able to recover the original color from the symbol, only some group statistic such as the mean.
+This method will reduce the entropy but now we won't be able to recover the original color from the symbol, only some group statistics such as the mean.

 Well, how do we cluster?
 There's a long list of clustering algorithms to choose from, here is DBSCAN with different levels of clustering: